 We always recommend using pairs of standard mono ceiling speakers for rooms bigger than 3 metres x 3 metres, but for some solutions such as bathrooms and small bedrooms where space is limited a single stereo speaker is an ideal option.

 Single stereo ceiling speakers have two tweeters rather than one (as shown in the diagram above), allowing for true stereo sound from a single unit.
-The only difference is that they require two runs of speaker cable for the left and right audio channels (you can read more about single stereo speakers here).
+The only difference is that they require two runs of speaker cable, one each for the left and right audio channels.

 You can read more about in our blog post about Single Stereo Ceiling Speakers.